 Both types of pain are aggravated by twisting, standing up, sitting down, lifting or bending forward.
 Other aggravating factors are work stresses such as sitting at a computer or leaning forward for extended periods, weight gain, loss of normal spinal movement and muscular balance.

-How can you Prevent Low Back Pain During Your Pregnancy?
+How Can you Reduce Low Back Pain During Your Pregnancy?

-Exercise is an important part of the process and should be added to your schedule at least three times a week.
+Exercise is also an important part of the process and should be added to your schedule at least three times a week.
 It is important to strengthen core muscles and your pelvic floor to stabilise your pelvis and low back.

 Sleeping on your side with a pillow between your knees will take the pressure off your lower back and is extremely helpful and full-length body pillows are also recommended to ease backache.

-How Can Chiropractic Helps Back Pain From Pregnancy?
+How Can Chiropractic Help Back Pain during Pregnancy?